Cersei Lannister: A Song of Ice and Fire

 Cersei is the only daughter and the eldest child of 56-year-old Tywin Lannister and his late wife, Joanna; her twin brother, Jaime, was born soon after Cersei.
 At the beginning of the novels, Cersei is 32 years old and has been queen consort for 14 years.

 Cersei and Jaime looked so similar as children that Cersei occasionally wore Jaime's clothes and was mistaken for him.
 The twins experimented sexually at an early age but were discovered by a servant, who informed their mother.
 Joanna tasked a guard to keep the twins separated and kept the matter a secret from their father, threatening the twins that she would inform him if they ever repeated it.

-Soon afterward, Joanna died giving birth to the twins' younger dwarf brother, Tyrion when the twins were seven.
+Soon afterward, Joanna died giving birth to the twins' younger dwarf brother, Tyrion, when the twins were seven.
 Cersei blamed Tyrion for Joanna's death and started to abuse him as a baby.
 Martin said in Rolling Stone:

 From the time she was very young, Tywin hoped his daughter would marry Rhaegar Targaryen, and he rejected the Princess of Dorne's proposal to betroth Oberyn Martell and Elia Martell to Cersei and Jaime, respectively.
-Cersei became worthy with Rhaegar; feelings she hid from her brother as her father advised her.
+Cersei became infatuated with Rhaegar; feelings she hid from her brother as her father advised her.

 At the age of 11, Jaime was sent away to serve as a squire for Lord Sumner Crakehall.
 A year later, Aerys Targaryen rejected the proposal that Cersei marry his son, humiliating Tywin.
 Tywin took Cersei to King's Landing and, in the following years, refused every offer of marriage for her.
 In 281 AC, when Cersei and Jaime were 15, Jaime, newly knighted on the battlefield and on his way to Casterly Rock, came to King's Landing to visit his sister, from whom he had been separated for four years.
 She informed Jaime that their father planned to marry him to Lysa Tully and persuaded him to join the Kingsguard in order to be near her, after the twins had slept together for the first time.
 Thus started an affair that continued throughout Cersei's marriage to Robert Baratheon.